Tampere: Economy

 Särkänniemi amusement park is the most popular tourist destination of Tampere.

-According to a study carried out by the TAK Research, the total impact of tourism in the Tampere region in 2022 was more than 562 million euros.
+According to a study carried out by the TAK Research, the total impact of tourism in the Tampere region in 2022 was more than €562 million.
 Tourism also brought 4,805 person-years to the region.
-Tampere's biggest single attraction is the Särkänniemi amusement park, which had about 552 000 visitors in 2023.
-In addition, in 2023, 1,4 million overnight stays were made in Tampere hotels and 300 000 in other commercial accommodations.
+Tampere's biggest single attraction is the Särkänniemi amusement park, which had about 552,000 visitors in 2023.
+That year, 1.4 million overnight stays were made in Tampere hotels and 300,000 in other commercial accommodations.
 The number exceeded the previous record year 2022 by seven percent.
-Tampere is Finland's second most popular city in terms of hotel stays.
-Leisure tourism accounted for 865 000 overnight stays and occupational tourism for 551 000.
-Income from accommodations was 116,9 million euros in 2023 (up 7,2 million from 2022).
+Tampere has Finland's second-most hotel stays.
+Leisure tourism accounted for 865,000 overnight stays and occupational tourism for 551,000.
+Income from accommodations was €116.9 million in 2023 (up 7.2 million from 2022).